HOME SPIRE BV HELP ADD-ONS CONTACT

 It is all too easy to blame Spire or any other application for failure of emails to reach their destination.
 In reality the application has very little to do in the process of sending out emails.
 It really only initiates the process - the bulk of the process is handled outside of the application, out on the internet.

-To understand why this is the case, here is how emailing works in Spire, and most other software applications.
+To understand why this is the case, here is how emailing works in Spire, and in most other software applications.

 The basic premise here is that email is handled on the internet by mail servers, also known as SMTP servers.
 These pass email between them, on a route that goes through sometimes a great many "hops" or steps along the way.
 Sometimes as many as 20 or 30 or even more.
 The email can fail to proceed any further at any point along the way.
 Sometimes these failures generate a failure message that is sent back to the sender of the email (NOT to the software application), and sometimes it just silently fails.
 Delays can occur as well.